5 Tax Tips to Save You Money

 4. Make Additional IRA and HSA Contributions after You Figure Your Taxes

 One of the realities of contributing to a 401(k) is that you have to make your contributions by December 31 in order to count them.
 If you have your taxes prepared and wish that you had contributed a little more, it’s too late for the 401(k).
-The good news is that you can contribute to a Traditional IRA or a Health Savings Account until April 15 for the previous year.
+The good news is that you can contribute to a Traditional IRA or a Health Savings Account until the first tax filing deadline for the previous year.

 So, if you have your 2012 taxes prepared in February of 2013, and a contribution of two or three thousand more dollars to a tax-advantaged account might make a difference in what you owe (getting you down a tax bracket, for example), you can still make the contribution.